Coronavirus FAQ - UCR Faculty & Staff

 UCR is taking extensive measures to prevent the spread of COVID-19.
 Examples include:

-- Deployed hand sanitizers in university-owned housing and dining areas;
+- Deployed hand sanitizers in university-owned housing, dining areas, and entrances to buildings;

 - Began using a new CDC-approved chemical disinfectant, after review and approval by Environmental Health and Safety, across the campus;